dhawin/MyPOS/README.md

 ![ER Diagram](https://github.com/dhawin/MyPOS/blob/main/doc/ER.jpg)

-## Backend
-### Firebase
-is a platform that brings together various tools for backend or server side management.This makes it possible to build mobile applications efficiently.
-It also reduces the time and cost of doing server side or data analysis as well.
-There are both free tools. and equipment that costs money (for scaling)

-### cloud firestore
-for a database service that is NoSQL in nature, taking the advantages of Firebase's Realtime Database as well and extending it as well.
-### Authentication
-The name already says it all, yes, it is a service that manages Auth for us, which is very comprehensive, including email-password, phone, to facebook, twitter, github for login as well.

-### UI
-React is utilized for creating the website.
-An example of the website can be found [here](https://dhawin.github.io/MyPOS/)

 ### Backend
 In our project, we have opted for Firebase as our backend platform due to its all-encompassing suite of tools.
 Leveraging the Cloud Firestore for our NoSQL database allows us to capitalize on the advantages offered by Firebase's Realtime Database.